 Day 2 You'll See:

 This trip isn’t just a day at the beach, it’s an educational, culinary, and natural adventure and so much more!
 Within these two days at Panama City Beach your class will get to do all the celebrating you can, two days chock-full of the best food, attractions, and of course, beaches!
 Let loose and bury your feet in the sand while you and your classmates enjoy unique museums and shopping opportunities, as well as some of the freshest seafood in the city!

 Conservation Park - What better way to start your Panama City Beach adventure than at one of the top nature preserves in the city, Conservation Park.
-This 2,900 acre expansive green space is located behind US 98 on Conservation Drive, an area featuring vast woodland areas with miles of hiking trails located within.
+This 2,900-acre expansive green space is located behind US 98 on Conservation Drive, an area featuring vast woodland areas with miles of hiking trails located within.
 This is truly a hikers, bikers, and nature lovers paradise, with 24 miles of trails, a mile of boardwalk, 2,000 acres of wildlife-filled wetlands, and 900 acres of exquisite uplands.
 The purpose of this park is to protect and balance the area’s native natural resources while providing an ample amount of publically available outdoor recreation opportunities.
-There is an intense removal and reintroduction of certain species in the area, bringing freely-roaming wildlife all day long to the revamped wetlands.
-Located on the former Baxley homestead there is also an interpretive information and amenity building provides an educational outdoor classroom as well as several picnic pavilions.
+There are an intense removal and reintroduction of certain species in the area, bringing freely-roaming wildlife all day long to the revamped wetlands.
+Located on the former Baxley homestead there is also interpretive information and amenity building provides an educational outdoor classroom as well as several picnic pavilions.